 At almost $400 though this is an expensive piece of equipment even when you consider the quality of its components, materials and workmanship.

 8. TOPS Hacket

-A slightly strange looking tool and perhaps by some standards not truly a tomahawk but is does feature a tomahawk blade that can be interchanged with a straight harpoon or spear style blade.
+A slightly strange looking tool and perhaps by some standards not truly a tomahawk but it does feature a tomahawk blade that can be interchanged with a straight harpoon or spear style blade.
 The Hacket features a tubular metal handle with a paracord wrap and interchangeable blade fittings including a tomahawk style axe blade with a knife blade positioned as if it were a spike or hammer on a more traditional tomahawk.
-As it’s such an unusual tools it’s worth having a closer look at how it works in this video from well-known YouTube gear review Mr Leonidas.
+As it’s such an unusual tool it’s worth having a closer look at how it works in this video from well-known YouTube gear review Mr. Leonidas.

 This tool lacks any hammer surface for striking and with its ability to be so easily dismantled I would worry about whether it is robust enough for rough prying and breaching.
-As a general outdoors tool though it has merit as a chopping, cutting and hunting tool not to mention its merits for last ditch self-defence or even hunting in a survival situation.
+As a general outdoors tool though it has merit as chopping, cutting and hunting tool not to mention its merits for last-ditch self-defense or even hunting in a survival situation.
 TOPS do make some more classic styled tomahawks and axes such as the hammer hawk as well as other models but this one is so unusual and versatile that is worth a special mention.

 The blades are of 1095 high carbon steel, as are most of TOPS blades and are of the very highest quality and workmanship.
 With TOPS you get a handmade product

 Another design based on the Vietnam tomahawk but with a polypropylene handle, the head is secured to this by a partial tang which may mean it isn’t the strongest of tools but it certainly features a great quality head of 1055 steel as do all of the cold steel axes and tomahawks.